dpaardenkooper/az-learnings/AZ-500/Day01/links.md

 # AZ-500 - Microsoft Azure Security Technologies

-## Module 1 - AZ-500: Manage identity and access
+## Day 01 - AZ-500: Manage identity and access
 Links that where shared during the course:

 <br>